cfpdx-401d5/cheat-sheets/Express.md

 const app = require('express')();
 ```

-Add middleware and router using `app.use` with optional mounting path:
+Add middlewares and routers using `app.use` with optional mounting path:

 ```js
 app.use(morgan('dev'));